powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 - In the adequacy phase to match the production and load
 - In remedial actions to comply with the defined monitored branch thresholds (only in OPF mode)

 For this to happen, we must define ramp up/down costs.
-Metrix will then choose the cheapest generator to resolve the constraints.
-There should be at least two generators for Metrix to be able to decrease or increase production in order to respect active power balance.
+Metrix will then choose the cheapest generator to maintain the generation/demand balance (adequacy phase) or resolve the grid constraints (OPF).
+To solve grid constraints violations in the OPF, there should be at least two generators for Metrix to be able to decrease or increase production in order to respect active power balance.
 If no generator is configured to be managed by Metrix, then all generators are implicitly managed with zero cost.
 Note that Metrix will take into account the Pmin and Pmax values of generators (which can be modified through the mapping script).
 In the same way than most parameters, the value can be a fixed integer/float or a time series name.

 The syntax to define a managed generator is: